End of World War II in Europe: Final events before the end of the war in Europe

-Red Army soldiers from the 322nd Rifle Division liberated Auschwitz concentration camp on 27 January 1945 at 15:00.
-Two hundred and thirty-one Red Army soldiers died in the fighting around Monowitz concentration camp, Birkenau, and Auschwitz I, as well as the towns of Oświęcim and Brzezinka.
-For most of the survivors, there was no definite moment of liberation.
-After the death march away from the camp, the SS-Totenkopfverbände guards had left.

-About 7,000 prisoners had been left behind, most of whom were seriously ill due to the effects of their imprisonment.
-Most of those left behind were middle-aged adults or children younger than 15.
-Red Army soldiers found 600 corpses, 370,000 men's suits, 837,000 articles of women's clothing, and seven tonnes (7.7 tons) of human hair.
-At Monowitz camp, there were about 800 survivors and the camp was liberated on 27 January by the Soviet 60th Army, part of the 1st Ukrainian Front.

-Soldiers who were used to death were shocked by the Nazis' treatment of prisoners.
-Red Army general Vasily Petrenko, commander of the 107th Infantry Division, remarked, "I, who saw people dying every day, was shocked by the Nazis' indescribable hatred toward the inmates who had turned into living skeletons.
-I read about the Nazis' treatment of prisoners in various leaflets, but there was nothing about the Nazis' treatment of women, children, and old men.
-It was in Auschwitz that I found out about the fate of the Jews."

-As soon as they arrived, the liberating forces, which contained the Polish Red Cross, helped survivors by organizing medical care and food; Red Army hospitals cared for 4,500 survivors.
-There were also efforts to document the camp.
-As late as June 1945, there were still 300 survivors at the camp who were too weak to be moved.

 Allied forces begin to take large numbers of Axis prisoners: The total number of prisoners taken on the Western Front in April 1945 by the Western Allies was 1,500,000.
 April also witnessed the capture of at least 120,000 German troops by the Western Allies in the last campaign of the war in Italy.
 In the three to four months up to the end of April, over 800,000 German soldiers surrendered on the Eastern Front.
 In early April, the first Allied-governed Rheinwiesenlager camps were established in western Germany to hold hundreds of thousands of captured or surrendered Axis Forces personnel.
 Supreme Headquarters Allied Expeditionary Force (SHAEF) reclassified all prisoners as Disarmed Enemy Forces, not POWs (prisoners of war).
 The legal fiction circumvented provisions under the Geneva Convention of 1929 on the treatment of former combatants.
 By October, thousands had died in the camps from starvation, exposure and disease.